Comparing Car Insurance Companies

 Insurance Company Rankings

 Recommendations from family and friends remain the most powerful driver of insurer choices.
 Just make sure the tips you receive are solid.
 For example, if your brother found a really cheap policy, you should ask him about the coverage it provides and whether he knows anything about its service and claims records.
 Or if a friend across town really dislikes her insurance agent, keep in mind that your experience could be totally different with another agent from the same insurer.
-And because state insurance rules can differ so much, be careful about basing your selection on opinions from people in other parts of the country.
+Because state insurance rules can differ so much, be careful about basing your selection on opinions from people in other parts of the country.